SystemsApproach/sdn/stratum.rst

     YANG toolchain used to generate gRPC-based runtime for gNMI.

 Keep in mind that YANG is not tied to either gRPC or gNMI.
-The toolchain is able to start with the very same OpenConfig models, but instead produce XML or JSON representations for the data being read-from or written-to network devices using (for example) NETCONF or RESTCONF, respectively.
+The toolchain is able to start with the very same OpenConfig models but instead produce XML or JSON representations for the data being read from or written to network devices using, for example, NETCONF or RESTCONF, respectively.
 But in our context, the target is protobufs, which Stratum uses to support gNMI running over gRPC.